David Hope, Baron Hope of Craighead: Controversies

-1989: Handling of Homosexual Judge Scandal

-On 22 December 1989 Lord Dervaird, a Scottish judge, resigned from the bench after two years of service.
-On 17 January 1990 the press reported that three senior Scottish judges had been questioned by Lord Hope, the Lord President, as to their possible involvement in vice rings or homosexual behaviour.
-This reportage arose because Lord Hope had called a meeting of newspaper editors at his Edinburgh home in which he detailed the rumours "unattributively" regarding three Court of Session judges (out of a then total of 24 judges).
+On 22 December 1989, Lord Dervaird, a Scottish judge, resigned from the bench after two years of service.
+On 17 January 1990, the press reported that three senior Scottish judges had been questioned by Lord Hope, the Lord President, as to their possible involvement in vice rings or homosexual behaviour.
+This reportage arose because Lord Hope had called a meeting of newspaper editors at his Edinburgh home, where he detailed the rumours "unattributively" regarding three Court of Session judges (out of a total of 24 at the time).
 This meeting caused the scandals to be "splashed across the front pages."
-By December 2016 government papers covering these events had been declassified and were now available to the public.
+By December 2016, government papers covering these events had been declassified and were now available to the public.
 This resulted in human rights campaigner Peter Tatchell demanding an apology from Malcolm Rifkind, the former Scottish Secretary, for his actions in forcing Lord Dervaird from judicial office because of rumours of his being homosexual.

-2011: Scottish Appeals to the Supreme Court

-Lord Hope of Craighead, then Deputy President of the UK Supreme Court, allegedly suggested that Scottish Judges were somewhat hostile to cases being reviewed on appeal to the Supreme Court in London.
-He was reported by Lucy Adams of the Glasgow Herald as saying: "There is [in England and Wales] none of the feeling of antipathy towards cases being sent to London that lies just below the surface here in Scotland."
-These words were subsequently described by Lord Hope as misreported or not said at all, despite the journalist publicly offering a recording.
+In 2011, Lord Hope of Craighead, then Deputy President of the UK Supreme Court, allegedly suggested that Scottish Judges were somewhat hostile to cases being reviewed on appeal to the Supreme Court in London.
+Lucy Adams of the Glasgow Herald reported him as saying: "There is [in England and Wales] none of the feeling of antipathy towards cases being sent to London that lies just below the surface here in Scotland."
+These words were subsequently described by Lord Hope as misreported or never said, despite the journalist publicly offering a recording.
 The version of the speech Lord Hope of Craighead approved for posting on the Supreme Court website does not include the contested wording.
-He maintained in response a complete news blackout at a subsequent speech-giving in Glasgow a month later.
+He maintained, in response, a complete news blackout at a subsequent speech-giving in Glasgow a month later.

 This speech was also described as "an unprecedented counter-attack on the Scottish Government for its assault on the jurisdiction of the Supreme Court earlier this year."

-2020: Allegations by Lord Hope of Craighead of Judicial Gerrymandering

 Lord Hope of Craighead's diaries have been analysed by academic writer Lewis Graham.
-He highlights three incidents as described by the diary writer as together establishing a "deeply concerning" possibility and pattern of judges being included or excluded from hearing a case based on outcomes to be expected if they were to sit on it.
+He highlights three incidents as described by the diary writer, together establishing a "deeply concerning" possibility and pattern of judges being included or excluded from hearing a case based on the expected outcomes if they were to sit on it.
 Graham cites consideration by Hope of excluding Northern Irish Lord Kerr of Tonaghmore from a devolution case; and successful lobbying, according to Lord Hope of Craighead, by Lord Hoffmann to exclude Baroness Hale of Richmond from a Jamaican death penalty appeal.
-Additionally, Lord Judge asked, according to Lord Hope of Craighead, to be included on a miscarriage of justice case in order to further his pre-existing views.
+Additionally, Lord Judge asked, according to Lord Hope of Craighead, to be included in a miscarriage of justice case to further his pre-existing views.
 While accepting that the account of Lord Hope of Craighead could be doubted, Graham observed that the possibility of it being correct "strikes at the heart of judicial neutrality and procedural fairness".